 Elarji – just a masterpiece from the Georgian region of Samegrelo, after trying it for the one time, you will fall in love with its taste forever!
 This is a real cheese delight!

 - Cornmeal – 300 g

 - Water – 800 ml

-Well pomit gergili boil for about two hours, until it turns into a thick mass.
-Then add corn flour finely ground. cook for some time until the mass becomes homogeneous.
+Well sifted gergili must be boiled for about two hours, until it turns into a thick mass.
+Then add finely grounded corn flour.
+Cook for some time until the mass becomes homogeneous.
 So you get a saucepan “gomi”.
-And to turn it into Elardzhi, you need a little magic – grated milk cheese.
+And then to turn it into Elarji, you need a little magic – grated milk cheese.
 Suluguni cheese must be fresh and lightly salted.
 Suluguni can be replaced with mozzarella cheese, since they are very similar to each other.
-Properly prepared Elardzhi should be thick and elastic consistency.
-Remember, the most delicious Elardzhi is cooked only in Samegrelo, here you will always be welcome.
+Properly prepared Elarji should be of a thick and elastic consistency.
+Remember, the most delicious Elarji is cooked only in Samegrelo, where you are always welcomed.

-Chakapuli is a celebration of flavors, which is made from various fresh and tasty herbs in a place with young lamb or veal.
-In Georgia, spring comes from Chakapuli, when the still unripe fruits of tkemali appear on the trees.
-This spring dish, which is traditionally prepared in Georgia for Easter.
+Chakapuli is a celebration of flavors, which is made from various fresh and tasty herbs together with young lamb or veal.
+In Georgia, spring comes with Chakapuli, when the tkemali fruit appear on the trees.
+This is a spring dish, which is traditionally prepared for Easter in Georgia.

 - Veal or lamb – 1.5 kg